 This section provides guidance on what we consider ineligible expenditure.
-We may update this guidance from time to time, so you should make sure you have the current version from the business.gov.au website before preparing your application.
+We may update this guidance from time to time; check you are referring to the most current version from the business.gov.au website before preparing your application.

 The Program Delegate may impose limitations or exclude expenditure, or further include some ineligible expenditure listed in these guidelines in a grant agreement or otherwise by notice to you.